OSHA's Respiratory Protection

 Requirements During the

-In light of the Presidential Memorandum on making general use respirators available for healthcare workers during the COVID-19 pandemic, OSHA has issued temporary enforcement guidance for the Respiratory Protection standard (29 CFR 1910.134).
-For more information see the Enforcement Memoranda section of OSHA's COVID-19 Safety and Health Topics page and Understanding Compliance with OSHA's Respiratory Protection Standard During the Coronavirus Disease 2019 (COVID-19) Pandemic.
+OSHA provides enforcement guidance for the Respiratory Protection standard (29 CFR 1910.134) in the COVID-19 National Emphasis Program.
+For more information see the Enforcement section of OSHA's COVID-19 Safety and Health Topics page, and the COVID-19 ETS Mini Respiratory Protection Program for Healthcare.

 The Respiratory Protection Standard (1910.134) is usually one of the top 10 most frequently cited standards following inspections of workplaces by OSHA.
 This section highlights the most commonly used OSHA directives (instructions to OSHA staff) and letters of interpretation (official letters of interpretation of the standards) related to respiratory protection, which can assist employers in better complying with the Respiratory Protection Standard.